douglas-watson/justcoin-ticker/docs/design.rst

 Design
 ~~~~~~

-The application consists of two components: the *archivist*, which retrieves stock
+The application consists of two components: the :module:`justicker.archivist`,
+which looks after retrieving data from the API, as well as storing it in and
-data at regular intervals and stores it to the database, and the *presenter*
+retrieving it from the database; and the :module:`justicker.presenter`
 component, a simple webapp that serves a dashboard with stock data.
+Both
+components are tied together by :module:`justicker`.